muzair2003/GriffinScheduler/README.md

 Getting Started with GriffinScheduler

-Make sure you have chrome and python installed on your system
+Make sure you have chrome, python and node.js installed on your system

 ```bash
 pip install selenium